Biography 1280x720.jpg

 Since then, Emily has held a variety of roles through multi-sectors including technical services, medicines management teams, social care and care homes.
 She also launched and currently chairs the APTUK Wales branch which has gone from strength to strength.
 Emily has a passion for education, training and mentoring and loves to network with other like-minded pharmacy technicians.

-Melanie Bryan - Professional Lead, Scotland
+Linda Henderson - Professional Lead, Scotland

 Shamma Baig - Equality, Diversity and Inclusion Lead